-- In 2020, 97 new medicinal products for human use were approved in Europe (EMA) - 39 of these contain a new active substance - The recently approved medicinal products are for the treatment of cancer, infectious diseases, cardiovascular and inflammatory diseases of the skin, type 2 diabetes, etc. - In 2021, new products are also expected to be launched for the treatment of cancer (almost one third of the new drugs), for the treatment of infectious and inflammatory diseases, and many more.
+- In 2021, 92 new medicines for human use were approved in Europe (EMA) - 53 of these contain a new active substance - New approvals are for the treatment of cancer, infectious diseases, diseases of the central nervous system, cardiovascular system, inflammatory diseases, etc. - In 2022, new products are also expected to be launched for the treatment of cancer (almost one third of the new drugs), for the treatment of infectious and inflammatory diseases, and many more.